maedeh-jeddi/RainBot/README.md

 ### Out of memory / the machine grinds

-The full stack — Gazebo server + GUI, RViz, MoveIt, Nav2 — is heavy on a 16 GB machine.
+The full stack (Gazebo server + GUI, RViz, MoveIt, Nav2) is heavy on a 16 GB machine.
 Never run a `colcon build` while a simulation is up, and prefer:

 ```bash